wederstrandtd/wederstrandt-data-science-portfolio/Statistics/README.md

 ## Expected Outputs
 - A rendered analysis report (`.pdf`) documenting model setup, diagnostics, and interpretation.
 - Structured narrative comparing regression and GLM suitability.

+## Visual Review Flow
+1. Read the problem context and methodological themes.
+2. Inspect the `.Rmd` for analytical logic and assumptions.
+3. Validate interpretation quality in the rendered `.pdf`.

 ## Notes
 - File set includes both source and rendered outputs for easier review.